psu13/mutable-hakyll/posts/slow-code.md

 > Idea: Slow Code ... a non-profit dedicated to the idea of improving the software world
 > by taking more time to write less code.

-Here is a screen shot of it to prove the time stamp:
+Here is a screen shot of it to capture the time stamp:

 > <a href="images/slow-code.png"><img src="images/slow-code.png" width=400></a>

 As a useless digression, another idea that I posted on twitter first was about [the fog](./to-the-fog.html).
-So here is a screen shot of that to prove the timestamp:
+So here is a screen shot of that to capture that timestamp:

 > <a href="images/the-fog.png"><img src="images/the-fog.png" width=400></a>